-For over 30 years, Amy-Lynne's areas of practice have included outsourcing transactions; electronic payments agreements; systems acquisition, distribution, licensing, technology transfers, electronic commerce, privacy, electronic publishing and software development.
+For over 35 years, Amy-Lynne's areas of practice have included outsourcing transactions; electronic payments agreements; systems acquisition, distribution, licensing, technology transfers, electronic commerce, privacy, electronic publishing and software development.
 She represents both producers and users of information technology in private industry and government.

-Best Lawyers in Canada "Toronto Technology Law Lawyer of the Year" 2013 and 2016;
+- Best Lawyers in Canada "Toronto Technology Law Lawyer of the Year" 2013 and 2016;

-Best Lawyers in Canada "Toronto Technology Law Lawyer of the Year" 2012 and 2014;
+- Best Lawyers in Canada "Toronto Technology Law Lawyer of the Year" 2012 and 2014;

-Listed in Lexpert/American Lawyer Guide to The Leading 500 Lawyers in Canada; Best Lawyers in Canada; Lexpert Guide to the Leading 100 Canada-US Cross Border Corporate Lawyers in Canada; The World's Leading Lawyers; The Guide to the World's Leading IT Media and Telecommunication Advisers;
+- Lexpert Guide to the Leading Canada-US Cross Border Corporate Lawyers in Canada; The World's Leading Lawyers; The Guide to the World's Leading IT Media and Telecommunication Advisers;

-Past-President of the International Technology Law Association;
+- Past-President of the International Technology Law Association;

-Past-President of the Canadian IT Law Association;
+- Past-President of the Canadian IT Law Association;

-Admitted to the Bar of Ontario in 1980
+- Admitted to the Bar of Ontario in 1980

-LLB, University of Ottawa (cum laude)
+- LLB, University of Ottawa (cum laude)

-BA, Carleton University (Ottawa)
+- BA, Carleton University (Ottawa)

 Publications and Presentations